tim3fli3s/THM_cy/README.md

 # TryHackMe Cybersecurity Writeups

-This repository documents my practical cybersecurity learning through TryHackMe rooms and labs.
+This repository documents practical cybersecurity learning through TryHackMe rooms and labs.

 The writeups focus on: